chapost1/StreamTime/services/api/README.md

         |-- update_video
 ```

-Each Use case is built as another directory which has the followings:
+Each Use case is built as another directory and contains the followings:
 - use_case.py: file which contains a use_case() funciton, which is the logic itself.
-- test folder: unit tests for the specific use case and its helper functions.
+- test folder: unit tests for the specific use case.
-- certain python files: basically helper functions which are needed to perform the use case
+- helpers (optional): helper functions which are needed to perform the use case
   these files are seperated for these purposes:
   - help maintain the use case simpler, so that it can use them as a black box.
   - be able to mock them and isolate the use case when testing it.
-- db_describe_logic.py: not used in every use case. it's purposes is:
-  - encapsulates the logic for calling the data access layer in the correct manner, it is seperated so it can be mocked easily.
-  - it Creates a Database Describer object, which is discussed in the Data Access Layer section.
-- __ init __ .py: is important because we can stitch the use case with its helpers before exporting it so any other layer can import it.
+- __ init __ .py: is used to stitch the use case with its helpers before exporting it so any other layer can import it.

 For example, the update_video use case directory in lower resolution: